 Wednesday-Thursday, November 28-29

 Ohio’s first statewide conference on starting and operating syringe programs will be held November 28-29 in Columbus.

 The two-day meeting — “Compassion, Community & Care” — is aimed at local health departments, mental health boards, community members and community organizations.
 The conference is sponsored by the Ohio State University College of Public Health, Harm Reduction Ohio, Equitas Health/Safe Point and the Harm Reduction Coalition.

 The conference is free to the participants.
 Attendance is limited to 100.
 Registration and additional information is here.

 “The legislature legalized syringe programs three years ago.
 Today, 18 Ohio counties have programs and more are on the way.
 It’s time for Ohio’s programs to get together and talk about how it’s going and what we can learn from each other,” says Dennis Cauchon, president of Harm Reduction Ohi

 The conference will be held in the lovely Columbus Foundation building at 1234 E. Broad Street, Columbus, OH 43205.

-Financial support is being provided by the Centers for Disease Control and Prevention, the Columbus Foundation, the Nord Family Foundation of Amherst, Ohio, and the AIDS Funding Collaborative of Cleveland.
+Financial support is being provided by the Columbus Foundation, the Nord Family Foundation of Amherst, Ohio, and the AIDS Funding Collaborative of Cleveland.